webgriffe/SyliusActiveCampaignPlugin/docs/02-Installation.md

     }
     ```

-5. Your `Channel` entity must implement the `Webgriffe\SyliusActiveCampaignPlugin\Model\ActiveCampaignAwareInterface`.
+5. Your `Channel` entity must implement
+   the `Webgriffe\SyliusActiveCampaignPlugin\Model\ChannelActiveCampaignAwareInterface`.
+You can use
+   the `Webgriffe\SyliusActiveCampaignPlugin\Model\ActiveCampaignAwareTrait` and
-   You can use the `Webgriffe\SyliusActiveCampaignPlugin\Model\ActiveCampaignAwareTrait` as implementation for the
+   the `Webgriffe\SyliusActiveCampaignPlugin\Model\ChannelActiveCampaignAwareTrait` as implementation for the
    interface.
 The Channel entity should look like this:
    ```php
    <?php